 Type 1 fights relentlessly for his goals.
 However, this doggedness can lead him to forbid himself all the pleasures of life.
 It is also difficult for this personality type to show feelings, as he considers this a revelation of weakness.

 Enneagram Type 2: The Helper

-Enneagram Type 2 people derive their self-esteem from helping others.
+People of the Enneagram Types 2 derive their self-esteem from helping others.
 They will go to any trouble to please someone else.
 They always put their own needs second.
 They consider giving love and support to be their purpose in life.
 They strive to keep their social fabric together in harmony.

 People of Enneagram type 2 often appear calm and introverted.
 They are very emotional and devoted to their personal relationships.
 However, in return, they expect their self-sacrifice to be properly appreciated.
 Because Type 2 feels the need to help, they are often found in social and caring professions.
 Since these personality types not only desire but inwardly demand recognition for their willingness to help, such a career choice is obvious.

-As a rule, type 2 people are not quite as altruistic as they perceive their actions to be.
-In fact, they do a lot of good in their private and professional lives, but all this is done against the background of enhancing their own self-esteem.
-Towards close people, people of Enneagram type 2 often make high demands in terms of gratitude.
+As a rule, Type 2 people are not quite as altruistic as they perceive their actions to be.
+In fact, they bring about a lot of good in their private and professional lives, but all of this is done against the backdrop of having their own Self-esteem to appreciate.
+People of Enneagram type 2 often make high demands on people close to them in terms of gratitude.
 This desire has an almost desperate character.
 If appreciation is not forthcoming, the type 2 becomes emotionally intrusive, which can disturb other people.

 The unfulfilled need for appreciation and recognition can drive the normally kind and quiet Type 2 to hysterical outbursts with irrational content.
 Type 2 is prone to burnout or depressive moods because he neglects his own physical and mental needs.